tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 |`x-ms-file-copy-set-archive`|Optional.
 Version 2019-07-07 and newer.
 A boolean value that specifies whether the `Archive` attribute should be set, irrespective of the `x-ms-file-attributes` header value.|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1 KiB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see [Monitoring Azure Blob storage](/azure/storage/blobs/monitor-blob-storage).|

-### Request Body
+### Request body
 None.

 ## Response
 The response includes an HTTP status code and a set of response headers.

-### Status Code
+### Status code
 A successful operation returns status code 202 (Accepted).

 For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).

-### Response Headers
+### Response headers
 The response for this operation includes the following headers.
 The response also includes additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?linkid=150478).

 |Response header|Description|
 |---------------------|-----------------|